 Geologic Background

-During the Late Cretaceous, the Rosario Group (Figure 9A) was deposited in a forearc basin setting caused by subduction of the Farallon plate beneath the North America plate (Atwater, 1970).
+During the Late Cretaceous, the Rosario Group (Figure 9A) was deposited in a forearc basin caused by subduction of the Farallon plate beneath the North America plate (Atwater, 1970).
 Conversion of Southern California to a strike-slip setting has resulted in extensive Cenozoic strike-slip deformation (Figure 9B).
 The Rosario Group is intermittently exposed as coastal outcrops along southern California and Baja California’s eastern coast (Popenoe 1973; Morris et al., 1989; Morris and Busby-Spera, 1990).

 At the base of the Rosario Group is the nonmarine, conglomeratic Lusardi Formation (Figure 9A), which is exposed north of San Diego and onlaps the pre-Turonian Santiago Peak Formation (Nordstrom 1970; Peterson 1970; Nilsen and Abbott 1981).
 The Point Loma Formation, which unconformably overlies the Lusardi Formation, is interpreted as submarine lobe deposits and slope to basin-floor mudstones (Figure 9) (Nilsen and Abbott 1981).
 Overlying the Point Loma Formation, sandstones and conglomerates of the Cabrillo Formation have been interpreted as coarse-grained inner to middle submarine fan deposits (Figure 9) (Nilsen and Abbott 1981), and are likely conglomeratic submarine channel deposits (cf. Jobe et al., 2010).
 Eocene sandstones and conglomerates above the Cabrillo Formation are marked by an erosional unconformity at the base and grade from shallow-marine into a submarine-canyon complex (Figure 9) (Kennedy 1975; May et al., 1991, May & Warme 1991).
 The Eocene formations are exposed northward of the La Jolla peninsula and have been extensively studied (Figure 9) (Peterson 1970; Kennedy & Moore 1971; Kennedy 1975; May et al.,1991; May & Warme 1991; May & Warme 2007; Stright et al.,2014; Ono 2017).

-During the Campanian-Maastrichtian periods (84-66 Ma), the Point Loma Formation was deposited in a deep-marine forearc basin setting, likely with relatively steep slope gradients (Nilsen and Abbott 1981).
+During the Campanian-Maastrichtian periods (84-66 Ma), the Point Loma Formation was deposited in a deep-marine forearc basin, likely with relatively steep slope gradients (Nilsen and Abbott 1981).
 It was sourced from the Peninsular Ranges from the east and paleoflow measurements indicate a west-northwest transport direction (Girty, 1987; Nilsen and Abbott, 1981; Fleming 2010).
-The Point Loma Formation experienced ~550 km of translation (~ 550 km) and ~40 degrees of rotation, similar to its source, the Cretaceous Peninsular Ranges batholith (Marshall and McNaboe, 1984).
+The Point Loma Formation experienced ~550 km of translation and ~40 degrees of rotation, similar to its source, the Cretaceous Peninsular Ranges batholith (Marshall and McNaboe, 1984).
 However, the Point Loma Formation is exposed west of the Pleistocene right-lateral strike-slip Rose Canyon Fault zone, which has an unknown displacement (Moore and Kennedy, 1971; Kennedy, 1975).

 The Point Loma Formation is divided into three units: Unit 1 is a shallow marine sandstone, Unit 2 is dominated by slope mudstones and thin-bedded submarine fan deposits, and Unit 3 is dominantly thick-bedded submarine fan and channel deposits (Figure 9A) (Sliter, 1979; Nilsen and Abbott, 1981; Yeo, 1982).
 Using foraminiferal faunal assemblages, the outer-fan sandstone deposits of Unit 2 are interpreted to have a paleobathymetric depth of 850-1000 m whereas the middle fan sandstone deposits of Unit 3 are interpreted to have paleobathymetric depths of 600-700 m (Figure 9) (Sliter, 1979; 1984; Nilsen and Abbott, 1981).
 Within Units 2 and 3, Fleming (2010) documents four lobe complexes that compensationally stack and display a systematic proximal-to-distal decrease in thickness in vertically amalgamated sandstone ratio, net-to-gross, and erosion.
 Within a single lobe element that lies within complex two of Fleming (2010), Stammer (2014) documented in an axis-to-margin transect an increase in mud content, organic matter and mud clasts with mineralogical increases in K-feldspar, plagioclase, and biotite.
 This work highlighted the transition from axis-to-margin in sediment transport mechanisms, style of deposition, and hydrodynamic fractionation (Stammer, 2014).